Maxspect Gyre Aquarium Pump Review

 Each of the Gyre pumps has adjustable power levels that allow a user to adjust the output that the pump produces.
 The controller for the Maxspect Gyre XF130 or Maxspect Gyre XF150 is simple to program and use.
 An advanced controller is used with the Gyre200 series that is capable of operating two pumps simultaneously.

 Maxspect Gyre Review

 The products are shipped in multiple layers of protection for shipping.
 Each pump’s standard packaging is surrounded by foam that is enclosed in a box.
 This box is surrounded by foam within the cardboard shipping box.
 These layers of protection should provide adequate protection for the pump, even with rough shipping conditions.

 All of the Gyre pump housing pieces are made from a hard black plastic that should withstand saltwater conditions for many years without breaking down.
 The pump motor is sealed to help prevent water damage.
 Where necessary, flexible rubber grommets are used.

 It should be noted here that the controller housing is also plastic in nature, but it is not sealed and can be damaged if submerged.
 The manufacturer tests each pump before it is shipped and are covered by a one-year warranty.
 Each pump is CE and UL listed that confirm European and North American product standards.

-The Maxspect pumps do generate a consistent humming during operation.
+The Maxspect Gyre pump products do generate a consistent humming during operation.
 The sound levels will vary, depending upon the operation mode and power level settings.
 Decibel levels can range from 38 to 46 dB.
 That places the noise level between a whisper to the noise found at a typical urban residence.